Paulr756756/AutoAuctioneer/README.md

-# BidStamp
+# BidStamp API
-An online bidding website that focuses on bidding of  limited edition edition postal stamps.
+BidStamp is an online bidding website that focuses on bidding of limited edition postal stamps.
+Made for the true Collectors!.